As well as spooled-file conversion to PDF files,

 are called

 PDFing as well as the text to be converted.
-You may use native OS400 commands to
+You may also use native OS400

 create spooled-files with certain